bl4ckarch/openvpn-installv2/README.md

 Indeed, AES is today's standard.
 It's the fastest and more secure cipher available today.
 [SEED](https://en.wikipedia.org/wiki/SEED) and [Camellia](<https://en.wikipedia.org/wiki/Camellia_(cipher)>) are not vulnerable to date but are slower than AES and relatively less trusted.

 > Of the currently supported ciphers, OpenVPN currently recommends using AES-256-CBC or AES-128-CBC.
 OpenVPN 2.4 and newer will also support GCM.
-For 2.4+, we recommend using AES-256-GCM or AES-128-GCM.
+For 2.4+,we recommend using AES-256-GCM or AES-128-GCM.

 AES-256 is 40% slower than AES-128, and there isn't any real reason to use a 256 bits key over a 128 bits key with AES.
 (Source: [1](http://security.stackexchange.com/questions/14068/why-most-people-use-256-bit-encryption-instead-of-128-bit),[2](http://security.stackexchange.com/questions/6141/amount-of-simple-operations-that-is-safely-out-of-reach-for-all-humanity/6149#6149)).
 Moreover, AES-256 is more vulnerable to [Timing attacks](https://en.wikipedia.org/wiki/Timing_attack).